 The fourth conclusion from the meta-analysis is that only few studies try to cope (in credible manners) with endogenous selection of individuals into entrepreneurship vis-à-vis wage employment.
 Moreover, earlier studies did not yet employ estimation strategies that account for the endogeneity of schooling in performance equations, nor did they deal with unobserved individual characteristics that may drive the result, possibly leading to inconsistent estimates.
 This may perhaps be explained by the fact that many of the earlier studies measure the relationship between education and entrepreneurship outcomes as a by-product, while focusing on different issues.
-This is in sharp contrast with the common practices developed in labor economics, when studying the returns to education for employees (see Ashenfelter, Harmon and Oosterbeek, 1999).
+This is in sharp contrast with the common practices developed in labor economics, when studying the returns to education for employees (Ashenfelter, Harmon & Oosterbeek, 1999).
 The first strategy used to cope with unobserved ability is trying to make the unobservable observable.
 Various proxies of intelligence and other test scores have been included in income equations.
-The effects of adding such controls on the estimated returns to education have been ambiguous (see Table 3 in Ashenfelter et al., 1999, for an overview).3 Inclusion of ability proxies in the income function does not completely shield the estimated returns against ability bias due to an imperfect correlation between such proxies and ability.
+The effects of adding such controls on the estimated returns to education have been ambiguous (see Table 3 in Ashenfelter et al., 1999, for an overview).2 Inclusion of ability proxies in the income function does not completely shield the estimated returns against ability bias due to an imperfect correlation between such proxies and ability.
 Similarly, the endogeneity issue is not solved since ability is not necessarily perfectly correlated with the optimization behavior of individuals.
-Additional approaches are thus used to estimate the returns to education for employees, such as the employment of samples of monozygotic twins (e.g., Ashenfelter and Krueger, 1994; Bonjour et al., 2003), where identification comes from those twins who differ in their schooling and income, assuming that all unobserved factors are approximately equal.
+Additional approaches are thus used to estimate the returns to education for employees, such as the employment of samples of monozygotic twins (e.g., Ashenfelter & Krueger, 1994; Bonjour et al., 2003), where identification comes from those twins who differ in their schooling and income, assuming that all unobserved factors are approximately equal.
 The usual finding is that treating education as an exogenous variable leads to downward biased estimates of the returns to education (e.g., Ashenfelter et al., 1999).

-2 The meta-analysis further reveals that the most widely used performance measure for entrepreneurs is their income, in line with the measure used in this study.
+1 The meta-analysis further reveals that the most widely used performance measure for entrepreneurs is their income, in line with the measure used in this study.

 The most widely used identification strategy is the instrumental variables (IV) approach.
 Instruments are identified that explain a substantial proportion of the variance of the endogenous variable, education in this case, but are unrelated to the dependent variable - i.e., income.
 Key is that the instrumented endogenous variable is not related to the error term anymore.
 This method strongly hinges on the quality and validity of the identifying instruments used.
 Like using twins, the IV-strategy leads to higher estimates of the returns to education of employees than when treating education as an exogenous variable.
-This is not only the case when parental background variables are used as identifying instruments (Blackburn and Neumark, 1993), but also when changes in compulsory schooling laws are introduced (e.g., Angrist and Krueger, 1991; Oreopoulos, 2006).
-Harmon, Oosterbeek and Walker (2003: Figure 6 on page 139) show that, based on a meta-analysis of models with endogenous schooling, IV-estimates of returns to schooling are higher than OLS-estimates, and that IV-estimates based on exogenous variation in schooling attainment are even higher than when instruments are based on family background variables.
+This is not only the case when parental background variables are used as identifying instruments (Blackburn & Neumark, 1993), but also when changes in compulsory schooling laws are introduced (e.g., Angrist & Krueger, 1991; Oreopoulos, 2006).
+Harmon, Oosterbeek and